 When I think I have a solid grasp on the setting, I visualize it through the eyes of the character whose POV I have chosen.
-With their unique character, would they see things differently?
+With their unique personality, would they see things differently?
 What background sounds would they notice?
 What do they smell?
 Do they reach out and touch things?
 If so, I imagine the texture and temperature.
 If there are other people present, how does my character perceive them?

 Perhaps most important, I picture how all of this makes my character feel.

 Find a creative way to open the scene